 In this blog article, we look at a growing trend in the residential property sector that’s not only winning awards; it’s meeting the needs of first home buyers and helping reduce future carbon emissions.

 Did you know the average size home in Australia had grown to a massive 238 square metres?
 The peak was 2017/18; today, the average is size is 186 square metres.
 Why the decrease in size?
-Well half of all homes build now are apartments and there is a demand for small townhouses too.
-The McMansions are still being made too, just not so many of them.
+Half of all homes build now are apartments, and there is a demand for small townhouses.
+The McMansions are still being made, too, just not so many of them.

-Demographics are playing a more significant part of what type of homes are built today.
-Smaller families, couples, millennials want affordable homes in better locations, i.e. nearer to amenities and closer to work and developers are now hot on the tail to develop innovative small homes, micro homes and apartments.
+Demographics are playing a more significant part in what type of homes are built today.
+Smaller families, couples, millennials want affordable homes in better locations, i.e. nearer to amenities and closer to work, and developers are now hot on the tail to develop innovative small homes, micro homes and apartments.

 First Home Buyers Impressed